 An active educator, Mr. Begelman has served as a professor of Clarinet at the University of North Carolina School of the Arts and as the Director of Woodwind Program at the Bowdoin International Music Festival.
 He also taught at Brooklyn College and Sarah Lawrence College and guest lectured at Yale, Juilliard and Manhattan School of Music in addition to many master classes throughout the US.
 Most recently Mr. Begelman served as the Artist-in-Residence at the Peace Center in Greenville, SC. where his music appreciation lectures as well as young artists' mentorship were highly sought after programs reaching audiences far beyond the immediate community.

-Raised in Kiev, Ukraine, Igor Begelman came to the United States in 1989.
+Raised in Kyiv, Ukraine, Igor Begelman came to the United States in 1989.
 He received his education from The Manhattan School of Music, The Juilliard School and CUNY Graduate Center.

 His affiliation with the Piatigorsky Foundation allows him to perform and teach classical music in less traditional settings.
 Mr. Begelman shares his musical adventures with his wife Larisa, daughter Eve and son Joshua.
 For more information please visit www.jwentworth.com.